heckman/wordstar-launcher/README.md

 Documents can also be opened from the command line.
 Use the command `wordstar -h` for help with that.

-Note that _WordStar_ documents must still reside under the _WordStar_ document directory.
+Note that _WordStar_ documents must normally reside under the _WordStar_ document directory, regardless of how they are opened.

+Version 0.4 adds the ability
+to open a _WordStar_ document anywhere with the '-a' or '-any' option.
+This will mount the document's parent directory in _DOSBox-X_, exposing it both to the emulator and to _WordStar_.
+Use this option at your own risk.

+Defaults for this option, and other options, can be set by changing the

 ## Installation